vacondio/py-fem-2d-simple/README.md

 Minimal example
 ---------------
-To solve the Poisson equation with `fem2dsimple`, you need to specify your problem first: namely, you need to define the inhomogeneity $f(x,y)$.
+To solve the Poisson equation with `fem2dsimple`, you need to specify your problem first: namely, you need to define the source term $f(x,y)$.
 Begin by defining your function of interest:

 ```python